 For travelers with eight-hour or longer layovers, take advantage of LA’s ever-improving public transit system.
-A great option to kick off the car-free journey is by using the FlyAway bus service, which provides frequent non-stop transportation between LAX and locations throughout the city.
+A great option to kick off the car-free journey is by using the FlyAway bus service, which provides frequent non-stop transportation between LAX, Van Nuys and Union Station.
 Find the bus on the Lower/Arrival Level underneath the green “FlyAway, Buses and Long Distance Vans” signs.

 The FlyAway goes to Union Station in Downtown LA.
 Tickets are priced at $8 for a one-way fare.
 From there, visitors can take Metro buses and trains to various points throughout the city.
 The free Go Metro Mobile App shows arrival times, maps, alerts and more.
 Bus route maps are also available at the airport.
 Across the street from Union Station is historic Olvera Street, home to authentic and delicious Mexican restaurants, the Chinese American Museum, street vendors and much more.

 Other highlights in Downtown LA include exploring L.A.
-LIVE, the sports and entertainment district that surrounds STAPLES Center and Microsoft Theatre.
+LIVE, the sports and entertainment district that surrounds Crypto.com Arena and Microsoft Theatre.
 This district is also home to restaurants, bars and the Grammy Museum.

 About a mile and a half from L.A.
 LIVE is The Broad, a stunning contemporary art museum that offers free admission to its world-class collection.
 Adjacent to The Broad is the world-renowned Walt Disney Concert Hall by Frank Gehry, which offers free docent-led guided tours.
 Across the street from The Broad is the Museum of Contemporary Art, Los Angeles (MOCA).
 This is LA’s first museum solely dedicated to contemporary art.

-Visitors who want to take in views of LA’s skyline while enjoying a drink can stop at hotel rooftop bars located at The Standard, Ace Hotel, The NoMad and Broken Shaker at the Freehand.
+Visitors who want to take in views of LA’s skyline while enjoying a drink can stop at hotel rooftop bars located at The Downtown LA Proper, The Hoxton, Ace Hotel and Broken Shaker at the Freehand.

 The Arts District is another area to enjoy while in Downtown L.A.
 It is a creative hub with community spaces catering to the young, creative, and inspired.
 It is also home to breweries, independent coffee shops, museums, street art murals, restaurants and retail.

 Travelers who have their eyes set on Hollywood have two car-free transportation options.
 The FlyAway offers a comfortable bus service for an $8 one-way ticket.
 The bus drops off one block south of Hollywood Boulevard.
-Or, if coming from Downtown LA, the Metro Red Line from Union Station to Hollywood is about a 20-minute ride.
-Visitors can get off at the Hollywood and Highland station and be in the heart of Tinseltown.
+Or, if coming from Downtown LA, the Metro B Line (Red) from Union Station to Hollywood is about a 20-minute ride.
+Visitors can get off at the Hollywood / Highland station and be in the heart of Tinseltown.